-Diabetes is a disease in which your blood glucose, or blood sugar, levels are too high.
+Diabetes is a disease in which your blood glucose, or blood sugar levels, are too high.

-Am I at risk for developing Diabetes?
+Am I at risk for developing Diabetes:

-1 in 3 U.S. adults has prediabetes.
+1 in 3 U.S adults has prediabetes.
 You may have prediabetes and be at risk for type 2 diabetes if you:

-- Are between 18-64 years old
+- Are over 18 years old

 - Are overweight or obese

-- Have elevated blood glucose level or history of gestational diabetes
+- Have an elevated blood glucose level or a history of gestational diabetes